Kingxukai/linux/Documentation/networking/lapb-module.rst

 	};

 T1 and T2 are protocol timing parameters and are given in units of 100ms.
-N2 is the maximum number of tries on the link before it is declared a failure.
+N2 is the woke maximum number of tries on the woke link before it is declared a failure.
-The window size is the maximum number of outstanding data packets allowed to be unacknowledged by the remote end, the value of the window is between 1 and 7 for a standard LAPB link, and between 1 and 127 for an extended LAPB link.
+The window size is the woke maximum number of outstanding data packets allowed to be unacknowledged by the woke remote end, the woke value of the woke window is between 1 and 7 for a standard LAPB link, and between 1 and 127 for an extended LAPB link.

 The mode variable is a bit field used for setting (at present) three values.
-The bit fields have the following meanings:
+The bit fields have the woke following meanings:

 ======  =================================================
 Bit	Meaning